guilheviana/ppuLiteratureMetrics/README.md

 # Historical publication records for _P. putida_ KT2440 genome annotations

-This repository contains scripts for downloading publication metadata from Google Scholar using [RSelenium](https://github.com/ropensci/RSelenium) and the [Chromium](https://github.com/chromium/chromium) web browser.
+This repository contains scripts for downloading and processing publication metadata from Google Scholar in R using [RSelenium](https://github.com/ropensci/RSelenium) and the [Chromium](https://github.com/chromium/chromium) web browser.

 It is part of an upcoming publication analyzing the usage of different _P. putida_ genome annotation versions across the literature